thacherT1D/new-angular-curriculum/10 - Building Apps/14 - Filters.md

 ## Applying filters to arrays of Objects

 Imagine you have an array of comic book characters that you fetch from some API.
-The API returns them ordered by their id, but you want to order the by their name.
-Instead of writing your own sorting algorithm, you can simple write this:
+The API returns them ordered by their id, but you want to order them by their name.
+Instead of writing your own sorting algorithm, you can simply write this:

 ```html
 <div ng-repeat="character in $ctrl.characters | orderBy:'name'">